Tangerine-Community/Tangerine-client-legacy/README.markdown

 Tangerine.progress is an object that contains status of the application: index, currentView, etc.

+## Backward Compatibility

+SurveyRunItemView contains some code to help Assessments created for earlier versions of Tangerine run in the new version.

+    vm = {
+      currentView: Tangerine.progress.currentSubview
+    };

+Also, some of the old displayCode is checked to see if it contains some of the old vm namespace:

+      displaycodeFixed = displayCode.replace("vm.currentView.subtestViews[vm.currentView.index].prototypeView", "Tangerine.progress.currentSubview");

 ----

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.